 It is also necessary to understand the presence of a number of other important points:

-Taking all this into account, skin mapping should only be trusted by professionals and professional techniques.
+Taking all this into account, mole mapping should only be trusted by professionals and professional techniques.

 Tools for skin lesions mapping.

 Usually, mapping of skin neoplasms is performed in health care facilities by specially trained doctors using special equipment.
 In the office, there is a stand with one or several cameras that take pictures of a person according to a predetermined algorithm.
-Such a device is also equipped with an electronic dermatoscope, with the help of which skin neoplasms are examined in detail under high magnification.
+Such a device is also equipped with an electronic dermatoscope.
+It helps the doctor to examine skin neoplasms in detail under high magnification.
 There is also artificial intelligence that helps doctors to make the right decision.
 All this information is recorded in the patient’s personal account and stored until the next visit.
 Today, this technology is considered the benchmark for skin mapping.

 Of course, the reliability and result of such a procedure should not raise any doubts.
 But here comes another problem: accessibility.
-The cost of such installations is estimated at tens of thousands of dollars, which not every doctor and not every medical center can afford, where dermatological and oncodermatological patients are consulted.
+The cost of such installations is estimated at tens of thousands of dollars.
+This is not every doctor and not every medical center can afford, where dermatological and oncodermatological patients are consulted.
 Accordingly, not even in every large city, you can find such a service.
 And everyone needs to watch out for skin neoplasms.

 An alternative way to perform skin mapping can be dedicated mobile applications for smartphones, such as Skinive.